febuiles/lyricwiki.el/README.markdown

-**Update**: The LyricWiki API was [brought down](http://groups.google.com/group/lyricwiki-api/browse_thread/thread/733ccd919d654040) by the awesome music labels, so we're scrapping the HTML to obtain lyrics.
-This fetch method is flaky for some lyrics so please open up an issue if you find any problems.
+**Update**: The LyricWiki API was [brought down](http://groups.google.com/group/lyricwiki-api/browse_thread/thread/733ccd919d654040) by the awesome music labels, so we're obtaining the lyrics from somewhere else (but maintaining the same name).

-This small mode fetches your lyrics from LyricWiki.com and opens a new buffer with them.
+This small mode fetches your lyrics from different online sources and opens a new buffer with them.

 Installation and Usage